Home » Water Softening » Water Softener Guides » Water Softener Pros and Cons (Benefits): Do I Need One?

 3. Soft Water Makes The Skin Look Bright & Healthy

-Shampoos and soaps won’t lather as much in hard water because calcium and magnesium molecules interfere with the sodium salts in soaps.
-It’s the same with dish and laundry detergents, especially the powdered ones.
+Shampoos and soaps don’t lather well in hard water because calcium and magnesium molecules interfere with the sodium salts in soaps.
+The same is true for dish and laundry detergents, especially the powdered ones.

 Hard water also doesn’t rinse soap and shampoo away as thoroughly as soft water.
-The residues left behind can cause a dry scalp, brittle hair, and a dull appearance instead of a sheen.
+The residues left behind can cause a dry scalp, brittle hair, and a dull appearance.

 Mineral residue dries your skin and can affect its pH balance, leading to acne or irritations, especially if you have sensitive skin.
-Softened water won’t cause these problems.
+By using a water softener, you can eliminate all of these issues.

 4. Soft Water Makes Clothes Look Bright and Last Longer